-Klever deployment is designed to work on Debian 9, Ubuntu 18.04 and Fedora 32.
+Klever deployment is designed to work on Debian 9, Ubuntu 18.04, Fedora 32 and openSUSE 15.2.
 You can try it for other versions of these distributions, as well as for their derivatives on your own risk.

 To deploy Klever one has to clone its Git repository (a path to a directory where it is cloned is referred to as \$KLEVER_SRC):